-December 29, 2008 — If the 1973 movie The Exorcist had never been filmed, I’d have ended up with quite a few holes in my life that I’d only have been able to fill inadequately by comparison.
+December 29, 2008 — If the 1973 movie The Exorcist had never been filmed, I’d have ended up with a few holes in my.
 And I don’t just mean in time spent watching the movie.
-Certainly I’ve seen The Exorcist enough times that if you presented all the activities of my entire life on a pie chart, the slice that watching this one movie would occupy would actually have an embarrassingly visible thickness.
-But I’ve also visited on multiple occasions the famous stairs and house exterior where the movie was filmed (article here), been to both purported locations of the original real-life supposed exorcism that inspired the story (article here), and seen just about every sequel, prequel, spoof, rip-oof, and documentary spawned by the film.
+Certainly that.
+But I’ve also visited the famous stairs and house exterior where the movie was filmed, been to the purported home of the boy whose real-life exorcism inspired the story, and seen just about every sequel, prequel, spoof, rip-oof, and documentary spawned by the film.
 Most baffling, I’ve even been published on the topic.
 When it comes to Exorcist-related experiences, the only thing really left on my list is actually casting out an unclean spirit myself.

-So when a brand new opportunity arises for me to do something Exorcist-veined, it’s like Christmas.
+So when a brand new opportunity arises for me to do something Exorcist-ic, it’s like Christmas.
 Especially when it occurs in December, and everything is decorated accordingly.

-That’s right, normally I’m so late to the party that my hosts are on to their next party, but this time I get to present an oddity that was just unveiled this month, and which I visited mere weeks after its inauguration.
-As a result, writing about it suddenly feels a whole lot like reporting, with the accompanying creeping responsibility to attempt to accurately relay information, which I will try to fight for your sake.
+Normally I’m so late to the party that my hosts are on to their next party, but this time I get to present an oddity that was just unveiled this month, and which I visited mere weeks after its inauguration.
+As a result, writing about it suddenly feels a whole lot like reporting, with the accompanying creeping responsibility to attempt to accurately relay information, which I will try to fight.

 Anticlimactically, I’m referring to the brand new bust of Jason Miller that now adorns the Piazza dell’Arte beside the Lackawanna County Courthouse in downtown Scranton, PA.

-Jason Miller played Father Karras in The Exorcist (as well as in its triquel), and that by itself deserves an honorarium of some sort, in my opinion.
+Jason Miller played Father Karras in The Exorcist (as well as in its triquel), and that by itself deserves an honorarium of some sort.
 I mean, besides the meager Oscar nomination that his performance garnered, of course.
-Now, don’t get me wrong.
+Don’t get me wrong.
 Max von Sydow was, is, and will forever be adulation-worthy, for reasons far preceding this movie, but also because he is the titular exorcist, after all.
-However, Jason Miller nailed with a sledgehammer the role of troubled priest who has to wrestle against both himself and Satan.
+However, Jason Miller nailed with a sledgehammer the role of troubled priest who has to wrestle with both himself and Satan.

-And as much as I’d like to think that the entire town of Scranton, PA, is that big a fan of the film, that’s not really why he’s busted there.
+And as much as I’d like to think that the entire town of Scranton is that big a fan of the film, that’s not really why he’s busted there.

 Miller grew up in Scranton, and won a Pulitzer (and a Tony) for a play he wrote called That Championship Season, which he set in that city.
 In fact, he won the award the same year that The Exorcist was released, so it was kind of a big year for him.
 Eventually, after a stint in California, Miller settled back in Scranton, and became active in the city’s theater scene until his death there in 2001 at the age of 62.

 Miller’s bust is set off to one side of the Piazza on a stone pedestal that is engraved with a quote from Miller about his fondness for the area.
-It was sculpted by actor Paul Sorvino, famed back in the day for his role in Goodfellas and these days, I guess, for fathering Mira Sorvino.
-Apparently he and Miller went back a ways, as Sorvino acted in both the original run of That Championship Season as well as the 1982 Miller-directed movie version of it.
+It was sculpted by actor Paul Sorvino, famed back in the day for his role in Goodfellas and these days for fathering Mira Sorvino.
+He and Miller went back a ways, as Sorvino acted in both the original run of That Championship Season as well as the 1982 Miller-directed movie version of it.

-Appearance-wise, the bust is disappointing.
-Not that you can expect much from bronzed craniums in general and certainly not from bronzed craniums sculpted by actors, but the one thing that a bust should do is convey an accurate likeness.
-Now, granted, I’ll only ever be able to recognize a circa-1973 Miller, but the likeness of this bust tends more toward Cold Miser from the Rankin/Bass special The Year Without a Santa Claus, and I’m not just being unduly influenced by the season.
-However, what it lacks in accuracy and artistry it makes up with in style points.
+Appearance-wise, the bust is somewhat underwhelming.
+Its likeness tends more toward Cold Miser from the Rankin/Bass special The Year Without a Santa Claus, and I’m not just being unduly influenced by the season.
+However, what it lacks in artistry it makes up with in style points.
 The bust is hollow, and inside is an urn of Miller’s ashes.
 Cool, huh?
 It gives me Idea Number 34 for my own earthly disposal.
 I’m thinking full un-cremated body encased in a bronze statue of myself.
 Except that I’m going to want it buried like a coffin and not displayed in a mediocre but well-intentioned memorial to art.